Léonor Chabot: Auxonne coup

 Despite this friendly tone, Charny was not trusted in Auxonne.
 They feared the possibility that the friendly tone was merely to put them at ease so that he might more easily re-establish Jean de Saulx in his charge.
 Far from being allowed to take charge of the château he was not even permitted to enter the city.
-During this time, the duc d'Elbeuf, a member of the Lorraine clan and great friend of the vicomte (viscount) stalked the region around Auxonne in force force, causing much alarm in Auxonne that he intended to surprise the city.
+During this time, the duc d'Elbeuf, a member of the Lorraine clan and great friend of the vicomte (viscount) stalked the region around Auxonne in force, causing much alarm in Auxonne that he intended to surprise the city.
 This alarmed not only Charny but also Henri, both of whom urged the inhabitants of Auxonne to be on their guard, until a new governor could be provided to the city.
 The vicomte thus turned to Mayenne and Guise to see to his release.

 Around the same time as the Auxonne affair, similar developments contrary to the interest of the Guise and ligue were unfolding in Angers (where the comte de Brissac was deposed) and Mâcon.
 In all cases the deposed men were clients of the Lorraine princes.
 At Mâcon, the comte de Cruzille was surprised by the inhabitants of his city, with the château of Mâcon being demolished.
 In response to this Charny intervened more decisively, overseeing the freeing of Cruzille from the captivity in which he was held.
 However the king refused to expend effort to reinstall Cruzille, and therefore his involvement in the various depositions was suspected.